jaydon2020/AGL-Documentation/docs/04_Developer_Guides/03_Creating_a_New_Service.md

 Type=simple
 ExecStart=/usr/bin/homescreen
 Restart=on-failure

-[Install]
-WantedBy=agl-session.target
 ```

-The `WantedBy=agl-session.target` indicates the service is part of the default AGL
-user session, as mentioned in the [Application Framework](01_Introduction.md#user-session-management)
-documentation.

 The `Restart=on-failure` directive ensures the service will be automatically
 restarted by `systemd` in case it crashes.